 Fifteen of the 20 taps will be dedicated to beer, while the others will be red and white wines, cold brew and sodas.
 Landlocked will sell its version of a breakfast stout, which will marry cold brew coffee and a low ABV stout, in the morning, giving new meaning to breakfast beer.
 It also will have an assortment of savory pastries and fermented veggies courtesy of across-the-street neighbor the Pickled Pig.
 Customers also will be allowed to bring in food from local restaurants like Gomez Salsa.
 Curated cocktails also will appear on the menu board.

-The space appears almost complete save for a window they need to add in the front.
-They already have the La Marzocco espresso machine running, a beer garden built and the taps set up, but they need $23,850 to add finishing touches such as completing the back of the bar and the window.
-That's why they have launched a Kickstarter campaign, ending on March 8.
-(As of this writing, they're almost halfway to their goal.)
+In February, the space appeared almost complete save for a window they needed to add in the front.
+They already had the La Marzocco espresso machine running, a beer garden built and the taps set up, but they needed $23,850 to add finishing touches such as completing the back of the bar and the window.
+That's why they launched a Kickstarter campaign, ending on March 8.
+(As of Feb.
+23, they were almost halfway to their goal.)

 While the Deckers wait for the results of their Kickstarter efforts, they're hosting occasional events.
-This Friday, Feb.
-24, from 1-7 p.m., they're brewing complimentary pourovers and espresso drinks, and they are giving away Lil's Bagels.
+On Feb.
+24, from 1-7 p.m., they brewed complimentary pourovers and espresso drinks, and they gave away Lil's Bagels.
 If people donate at least $25 to the Kickstarter, they will receive a private invitation to a March 4 party that will include complimentary beer, coffee, performances from bands and a dance party.